1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Co-operative Society store moves to Chapel Street site.

-New gas works opened in Wood Street.
+New gas works opened in Wood Street on September 20th.

 Rugby Gazette renamed Rugby Gazette and Midland Times.